schun92/lampr-demo/README.md

 <img align="right" width="150" src="https://github.com/scbowler/react-php/blob/master/public/php-react.png">

-# PHP React Starter
+# PHP React - To Do List

-> This repo contains boilerplate code to aid in the creation of a new React app with Redux and a PHP back-end.
+> To do app example with ReactJS, PHP, and MySQL.
 Follow the below setup instructions to get started.

 ### Setup Instructions